-The safety benefits of antilock brakes (ABS) have come under fire by such groups as the Highway Loss Data Institute (HLDI), who published a report that said antilock brakes are NOT reducing either the frequency or the cost of crashes.
+Although AntiLock Brakes (ABS) became mandatory in 2012 (along with Stability Control), the safety benefits of antilock brakes (ABS) have not quite lived up to the hype, and have come under fire by such groups as the Highway Loss Data Institute (HLDI).
+The group published a report that said antilock brakes did NOT reduce either the frequency or the cost of crashes.

 According to the HLDI report, 1,000 fatal crashes during a 10 year period were studied to see if ABS made a difference one way or the other.
 The HLDI researchers found that a person in an ABS-equipped vehicle actually had a 45% greater chance of dying in a single-vehicle crash than someone in a vehicle without ABS.
 The chance of dying went up also went up 65% when the vehicle was involved in a single-car accident on wet pavement.